ParallelMaths/parallel/pages/8-08-secret-maths-club.md

 @[youtube](S8B11pV8HpU?rel=0)

-This clips explains some of the maths needed to make a square wheel work on a bumpy road.
+This clip explains some of the maths needed to make a square wheel work on a bumpy road.

 @[youtube](LgbWu8zJubo?rel=0)

 ::: problem id=2_1 marks=2
 __2.1__ When describing a smooth ride with square wheels, which of these statements is not true?

-* [ ] Each bump must be shaped link a catenary.
+* [ ] Each bump must be shaped like a catenary.
 * [ ] A catenary is the curve formed by a hanging chain.
 * [x] A catenary is the path formed by a leaping cat.
 * [ ] Another name for a catenary is a hyperbolic cosine.